-Precision of laboratory analyses will be determined by analyzing a LCS and a laboratory control sample duplicate (LCSD) or by analyzing one of the field samples in duplicate depending on the requirements of the particular standard method.
-The precision is measured as the RPD of the recoveries for the spiked LCS/LCSD pair or the RPD of the duplicate sample analysis results.
+Precision of laboratory analyses will be determined by analyzing a LCS and a laboratory control sample duplicate (LCSD), by analyzing a matrix spike (MS) and matrix spike duplicate (MSD), or by analyzing one of the field samples in duplicate depending on the requirements of the particular standard method.
+The precision is measured as the RPD of the recoveries for the spiked LCS/LCSD pair, for the MS/MSD pair, or the RPD of the duplicate sample analysis results.
 Laboratory analytical precision is also parameter dependent and will be prescribed in laboratory SOPs.